Claude Giroux: Florida Panthers (2022)

-On March 19, 2022, Giroux was traded to the Florida Panthers along with a 2024 5th-round pick, Connor Bunnaman, and German Rubtsov in exchange for Owen Tippett, a 2024 first-round draft pick, and a 2023 third-round pick.
+On March 19, 2022, Giroux was traded to the Florida Panthers along with a 2024 fifth-round pick, Connor Bunnaman, and German Rubtsov in exchange for Owen Tippett, a 2024 first-round draft pick, and a 2023 third-round pick.
 He made his debut with the Panthers in a March 24 road game against the Montreal Canadiens, registering two assists in a 4–3 victory.
 He scored his first goal with his new team in an April 5 game against the Toronto Maple Leafs, where the Panthers rallied to a 7–6 victory in overtime after a 5–1 deficit in the second period.
 Giroux finished the regular season with 3 goals and 20 assists in 18 games, while the Panthers finished first in the league and won the Presidents' Trophy.

 Entering the 2022 Stanley Cup playoffs as one of the favourites, the Panthers faced the Washington Capitals in the first round.
-Giroux played a pivotal role in the series-clinching win in Game 6, leading the team past the first round for the first time in a quarter century.
-In the second round matchup against the Tampa Bay Lightning, the Panthers were swept in four games, bringing the postseason run to an end.
+Giroux played a pivotal role in the series-clinching win in Game 6 against the eight-seeded Capitals, leading the team past the first round for the first time in a quarter century.
+In the second round matchup against the two-time defending Stanley Cup champion and fifth-seeded Tampa Bay Lightning, the Panthers were swept in four games, bringing the postseason run to an end.
 Following the defeat, Giroux said that he was contemplating re-signing with the Panthers.

 Ottawa Senators (2022–present)

 On July 13, 2022, Giroux signed a three-year, $19.5 million contract with the Ottawa Senators.
 He was announced as an alternate captain on September 19, 2022.
-Giroux recorded his 300th career goal in a November 5, 2022 game against his old team, the Flyers.
+Giroux recorded his 300th career goal in a November 5, game against his old team, the Flyers.
+On April 10, 2023, the Senators played their last home game of the season against the Carolina Hurricanes.
+Late in the first period, Giroux threaded a pass to teammate Tim Stützle, who buried the 35-year-old's 1,000th career point.
+Giroux's teammates swarmed him in a celebration of the special moment.
+Giroux would finish the game with two goals and one assist in a 3–2 victory.
+Giroux racked up a career high in goals (35) and 44 assists for 79 points in all 82 contests in his first season with the Senators.